Skip to main content

 Why is Requirement Traceability Important?

-The ultimate software testing goal is not bug-free software (which is also important).
-The main focus should be that the application does what it is intended to do, i.e. it meets the users’ expectations and needs.
+The ultimate software testing goal is not bug-free software (although that is also important).
+The main focus should be that the application does what it is intended to do, i.e., it meets the users’ expectations and needs.

-Business analysts or product owners create a document called SRS (System/Software Requirement Specification) to store client requirements.
-In Agile, this document is called Sprint Backlog and requirements are in the form of user stories.
-The quality assurance team reviews the document and writes test cases with the entire project team.
+Business analysts or product owners create an SRS (System/Software Requirement Specification) document to store client requirements.
+In Agile, this document is called the Sprint Backlog, and requirements are in the form of user stories.
+The quality assurance team reviews the document and writes test cases with the project team.
 However, functionality may be missing from the test cases, so a requirement traceability matrix is useful to avoid this.

 Here are a few of the benefits provided by using an RTM during the development lifecycle: